JeremyFriesenGitHub/ai-snow-day-predictor/README.md

-# AI - Snow Day Predictor
+# A.I. - Snow Day Predictor

 ## Description
 This single-page application uses a random forest classifier model to help predict snow days.
 Data used for training the model can be found [here](https://ottawa.weatherstats.ca/download.html).
 Users in the app, can login and either get past snow day predictions or input new data for the model to predict.
 Admins can add historical data to a database and see user feedback from the app!